Skip to main content

 This is a demo deployment of Scribe on a sample git project consisting of a source code repository and a simple CI pipeline implemented using Git workflows.
 Running the provided workflow will demonstrate how to use Scribe’s tools to generate signed evidence (AKA attestations) from 3 stages of the CI pipeline.

-• On GitHub.com, navigate to the main page of the repository.
+• On GitHub, go to the main page of the repository.

 • Under your repository name, click Settings.
 If you cannot see the Settings tab, select the dropdown menu, then click Settings.